-The engine uses a salvaged weed-eater, but most any engine will work if you understand the process and can adapt to overcome.
+The engine uses a salvaged weed-eater, but most any engine will work.
+Especially if you understand the process and can adapt to overcome.
 I used a weed-eater because it was free and the simplest to convert.
 You will also need a ¾ brass check valve, a pushrod, and miscellaneous plumbing bits and pieces.

 The first thing to do is strip your weed-eater down to bare block.
 Just start unscrewing stuff, but leave the internals alone.

 You will need to keep the flywheel attached to the engine, as you will need the weight to return the piston to TDC.
 Otherwise the engine will quit.
 I plan on casting a new flywheel (formulas for this can be found in Steven Chastain’s book on inverters and generators), I just haven’t gotten to that yet.
 Find a pipe nipple that will screw into the spark plug hole.

 Your check valve will screw onto the other end of the nipple, but first you need to take some measurements.
 You have to create a rod that is long enough to push the check valve open when the piston is at TDC.
 It also has to be long enough to keep a portion of the rod in the pipe nipple so it does not fall into the combustion chamber, yet still be short enough to let the valve close as soon as the piston starts to move.
 If it is too long or too short the engine will either lock up or be hard to start.